Dutton planning 2nd challenge to Australian prime minister

 "You don't go into a ballot believing you're going to lose, and if I believe that a majority of colleagues support me, then I would consider my position," he added.

-Dutton has dashed Turnbull's hopes of unifying the conservative coalition under his leadership ahead of general elections due by May.
+Dutton has dashed Turnbull's hopes of unifying the conservative coalition under his leadership ahead of a general election due by May.

 Dutton also used various media interviews on Wednesday to suggest new policy directions, including reduced tax on electricity bills and reduced immigration.